PowerShell/Community-Blog/Posts/2021/02/ScriptingGuy.0002.GetDateOfYesterday.md

 You can use `Get-Date` to return a specific date/time.
 So how do you get yesterday's date - or the date a date of yesterday, or last month or last year?
 The trick here is to use the object returned from `Get-Date`.
-The object has a type of `SYstem.DateTime1 which contains a number of methods allowing you to add increments of time - a month, a day, etc to the object.
+The object has a type of `System.DateTime` which contains a number of methods allowing you to add increments of time - a month, a day, etc to the object.

-To get yesterday's date (or tomoorrow's) you  create a date and time object for today using `Get-Date` with no parameters.
+To get yesterday's date (or tomorrow's) you create a date and time object for today using `Get-Date` with no parameters.
 Then you use the ``AddDays`` method to add/subtract some number of days, like this:

 ```powershell